mpursley/Lyra_Inventory/README.md

 # Lyra_Inventory

-Unreal Engine 5 Lyra project using the builtin prototype inventory system
+Unreal Engine 5 Lyra project using the built-in prototype inventory system

 ## Builds/Executables
 For Windows and Mac Builds see here...